microsoft/semantic-kernel/java/README.md

 ### Requirements

-To build the Semantic Kernel, you will need:
+To build the Semantic Kernel for Java, you will need:

 - **Required**:
   - [OpenJDK 17](https://microsoft.com/openjdk/) or newer